ARCH 7043 - Final Architecture Project (M)

 Assessment 3: Final Review: presentation / exhibition posters > print

-Description: The resolved and detailed design proposal is presented on 3 A0 posters.
-The content shall be similar to the Mid Review, however, be more focused on the final design implementation and developed to a higher detail.
+Description: The resolved design proposal is presented through 3 A0 posters and a model.
+The content shall be similar to the Mid Review, however, be more focused on the final design implementation and developed to higher detail.
 The presentation should be supported by annotated diagrams, detailed drawings, photographs, renders, models, an overall project description as well as analytical commentary on individual design steps, and any other material that supports the design or as negotiated with the studio leader.
-It should include a graphical summary of the design process, any technical aspects that are pertinent to the scheme, and demonstrate structural considerations through physical model, axonometric drawing or section.
+It should include a graphical summary of the design process, a 3-500 word exegesis describing the design, show technical details that are pertinent to the scheme, and demonstrate structural considerations through physical model, axonometric drawing or section.
 The final review posters are considered as the preliminary version of the exhibition posters.
-They are a key component for the selection of a project for the final exhibition.
+They are the key component for the selection into the final exhibition.

 Criteria: Students will be credited for a coherent presentation that draws a clear and legible argument from the initial investigations towards the conceptual idea and the final detailed design.
-The work will be assessed in regards to: FIELD & FOCUS - Capacity to reasonably develop a question or topic for design inquiry within a larger field of architectural, cultural and social issues.
-RIGOUR - Clarity and legibility of process / narrative / argument; coherence, precision and persuasiveness in addressing the investigated question or topic.
-RESOLUTION - Insight, criticality, understanding or a sense of elegance in deployment of design strategies in the resolution of a design proposal, including cultural, functional and social issues.
-COMMUNICATION - Articulate representation of architectural propositions and confident delivery of the supporting arguments and materials within the language of the discipline.
-INNOVATION - Courageous, speculative investigations showing originality and inventiveness in both approach and subsequent design proposal.
+The work will be assessed in regards to: COHERENCE - Convincing inquiry / narrative / argument that sits within a larger field of architectural, cultural and social issues.
+RESOLUTION - Rigor, criticality and elegance in developing a design solution that responds to the investigated question or topic.
+COMMUNICATION – Detailed and articulate re-presentation of the design investigation / proposal within the language of the discipline.
+INNOVATION - Courageousness and originality of the investigation, approach and the subsequent design proposal.

-Submission: The presentation format are 3 portrait A0 posters that are accompanied by a single or multiple models.
-Students are required to speak to their display and answer questions from the assessment panel.
+Submission: Students are required to speak to their display and answer questions from the assessment panel.
 The prints have to be on the wall 1/2h before the overall presentation session starts.
 A pdf version of the prints needs to be uploaded to MyUni prior to the presentation.
+Models are brought on the day pf presentation.
 This file needs to be named: familyname_firstname_FIN.

 Exhibition & CatalogueParticipation in the exhibition / catalogue is determined by the quality of the design at Final Review and as indicated by the mark received.
 In general works assessed as CREDIT and above shall be part of the exhibition, as well as selected, or components of, PASS work.
 However, depending on overall student numbers and the space available the cut off mark may be higher.
 Final curation is done by the course coordinator in discussion with the studio leaders.